quiltdata/quilt/docs/Catalog/Admin.md

 You may invite new users to your Quilt stack by clicking the + button, upper right.

-You must select the default role for all new users, else they will not be able to sign in to the Quilt catalog.
-The default role is shown in bold.
+> Note: An admin must set the default role for all new users in order for new users to be able to sign in to the Quilt catalog.
+Admin Settings shows the current default role in bold.

 ![](../imgs/default-role.png)

-You may create roles for different groups of users by combining up to 5 policies.
+Each user in Quilt has one and only one Quilt user role at any given time.
+Admins can create and assign new roles.
+In order for Quilt user roles to function, you must attach one or more Quilt user policies.

+> Note: You can attach a maximum of 5 policies to each Quilt role.

 With the exception of administrators, users of managed roles can only see, list, and search buckets for which they are explicitly granted read access.